Social-Lending-Library/SocialLibrary/README.md

 * Existing users can log into their SocialLibrary account with a username and password.
 * Users can search for Books by title, article, or IBSN.
 * Users can create Book Lists of books.
+* Users can see details of a specific Book.
 * Users can add and delete books to Book Lists.
 * Users can add or delete entire Book Lists.
 * Users can browse other people's profiles.